radi0sus/tau-calc/README.md

 # tau-calc
 A Python3 script that calculates the geometry indices τ<sub>4</sub> and τ<sub>5</sub> of selected atoms from crystallographic information file (CIF).
-If you use τ<sub>4</sub> or τ<sub>5</sub> to describe the coordination geometry of your compounds, please cite one or more of the following articles:
+If you use the τ<sub>4</sub> or τ<sub>5</sub> index to describe the coordination geometry of your compounds, please cite one or more of the following articles:

 τ<sub>4</sub>:
 > "Structural variation in copper(i) complexes with pyridylmethylamide ligands: